MaterialsTheoryGroup/EDDPWorkshop/Tutorial4/Tutorial4.md

 ## 3. Molecular Unit Searching

 In many cases, we may want to constrain our search to consider molecular units.
-For example when looking for new phases of water ice, we may want to constrain the search to H20 units, rather than all possible structures with a 2:1, H:0 stoichiometry.
+For example when looking for new phases of water ice, we may want to constrain the search to H20 units, rather than all possible structures with a 2:1, H:O stoichiometry.

 To search with molecular units in airss we can make some simple changes to our `.cell` file.
 ```console